mdn/content/files/en-us/glossary/fingerprinting/index.md

 A website can retrieve information like this by executing JavaScript and CSS on the device, and by combining this data can often create a unique fingerprint for a browser, which can then be used to track users across the web.

-Web standards are designed in such a way as to minimise the ability of a website to collect identifying information, and browsers typically add their own protections as well.
+Web standards are designed in such a way as to minimize the ability of a website to collect identifying information, and browsers typically add their own protections as well.

 ## See also